 click on the image above to visit James Allen and learn more.

 The reason why its so important to be able to clearly see a diamond.

 The more closely a diamond approaches colorless, the more they are valued.
 As a tip found in my diamond color guide, you will see the sweet spot for value is in between H-J color.
 In terms of hierarchy in the 4 C’s of Diamonds, I consider it 3rd in importance.
 See below for a sample chart.

 A Diamond color under M is not recommended.
 In the illustration below you will see samples of color.
 HOWEVER, when the diamond is facing up that color is harder to see.
 Consequently, this is why I love that H-J color.
 Again see my Color guide for tips best colors depending on what diamond shape you are buying.
 See this example of a J Color Diamond mounted below.
 Learn how Diamond Florescence can improve your J color diamond.

 color chart showing color illustrations

 Diamond Carat is considered 4th in importance in the 4 C’s of Diamonds.
 Costumers usually default to this because size is easily visible to the human eye.
-While color and clarity is hard to see.
-Its the obvious aspect that adds expense as there really isn’t a way around it.
+While color and clarity are hard to see.
+It’s the obvious aspect that adds expense as there really isn’t a way around it.
 Size cost money.
 A 0.95 carat vs a 1 carat diamond has a large price jump.
 Each fraction can make a large difference in cost.
 There is no shame if your budget doesn’t allow for a good quality 1 carat diamond ring.
 A beautifully cut .90 or .74 can look beautiful and almost the same size as a 1 carat engagement ring.
-Not to mention you have options in engagement rings like halo and double halos that add to the rings presence.
+Not to mention you have options in engagement rings like halo and double halos that add to the presence of the ring.